byangschool/brute-force-sha1-hash/README.md

 ### Running the program
 The program runs depending on the number of args.

-1 arg : Run the program normally and paste the SHA1 hash in the script arguments.
+1 arg : Run **SHA1.py** and paste the SHA1 hash in the script arguments.

 ![alt text](https://github.com/byangschool/brute-force-sha1-hashes/blob/master/singleargument.png)

-2 arg : Run the program, however the first arg is the SHA1 hash and the second arg is the salted hash
+2 arg : Run **SHA1.py**, however the first arg is the SHA1 hash and the second arg is the salted hash

 ![alt text](https://github.com/byangschool/brute-force-sha1-hashes/blob/master/arguments.png)

-3 arg : Run the program normally and paste the SHA1 hash, with "two terms", in the script arguments
+3 arg : Run **SHA1.py** and paste the SHA1 hash, with "two terms", in the script arguments

 ![alt text](https://github.com/byangschool/brute-force-sha1-hashes/blob/master/threeargument.png)